flrncykz/flrncykz.github.io/_pages/aboutme.md

 social: true # includes social icons at the bottom of the page
 ---

-I had been passionate about language(s) since young, but I did not know much about linguistics as a serious science until I took Syntax I (with Stephanie Harves) in my junior year.
+I had been passionate about language(s) since young, but I did not know much about linguistics as a serious science until I took Syntax I (with Stephanie Harves) in my junior year, a course that so enchantingly changed my ways of looking at language(s).
+I then decided to reoreient my academic pursuit to becoming a lingusit.

+In my spare time, I like also to read 📖, watch films 🎬, do exercise 🏋🏻‍♂️ and citywalk 🚶🏻.
+I write occasionally some poetry, and if you are curious I can share them with you!